 If you have an AWS environment, in addition to installing the infrastructure agent on your EC2 instances to monitor them, we also recommend configuring the EC2 integration so that New Relic can automatically import all the tags and metadata associated with your AWS instances.

 This allows you to filter down to a part of your infrastructure using the same AWS tags (example,

 Monitoring your infrastructure extends beyond just CPU, memory, and storage utilization.
 That's why New Relic has out-of-the-box integrations that allow you to monitor all the services that support your hosts as well.
-Activate any of our integrations, including AWS CloudWatch, AWS Billing, AWS ELB, MySQL, NGINX, and more, to extend monitoring to your AWS or on-host applications, and access the pre-configured dashboards that appear for each of them.
+Activate any of our integrations, including AWS CloudWatch, AWS Billing, AWS ELB, MySQL, NGINX, and more, to extend monitoring to your AWS or on-host applications, and access the pre-configured that appear for each of them.